makocchi-git/kubectl-dfi/README.md

 ## Notice

-`IMAGE USED` is simply sum up of container image size.
+`IMAGE USED` is simply sum up of container image size reported by kubelet.
-In fact, node disk is not used so much because container images are cached by layerd filesystem.
+In fact, node disk might be not used so much by container images because of cache by layered filesystem.

 ## License